-- The policy provides general liability and excess liability policies combined to provide excess coverage up to a \$3,000,000 per occurrence with a personal policy aggregate of \$7,000,000.
+- The policy provides excess coverage up to a \$3,000,000 per occurrence general liability limit with a personal policy aggregate of \$4,000,000.
 The per occurrence limit is the most the policy will pay for all insureds for any one occurrence. - \$50,000 Game Call and Assignors' coverage per occurrence.
-This limit is included, and not in addition, to the overall \$3,000,000 occurrence and \$7,000,000 personal aggregate limits. - The per occurrence limit is the most the policy will pay for all insureds for any one occurrence.
+This limit is included, and not in addition, to the overall \$3,000,000 occurrence and \$4,000,000 personal aggregate limits. - The per occurrence limit is the most the policy will pay for all insureds for any one occurrence.